pretzelhammer/rust-blog/posts/chat-server.md

 > [!IMPORTANT]
 > This is `tokio::net::TcpListener` and not `std::net::TcpListener`.
 The former is async and the latter is sync.
 Also calling `bind` returns a `Future` which we **must** `await` for anything to happen because futures are lazy in Rust!

-As a general rule of thumb, if there's a type that handles IO by the same name defined in both `tokio` and `std` we want to use the one defined in `tokio`.
+As a general rule of thumb, if there's a type that handles IO by the same name in both `tokio` and `std` we want to use the one in `tokio`.

 The rest of the code should hopefully be straight-forward: